techidaily/site-win11/source/_posts/how-to-find-out-how-much-space-your-apps-use-on-windows.md

 3. Click on **Installed apps** to check the storage used by each of your apps.
 Use the drop-down menu next to **Sort by** to arrange apps based on their size.
 ![Check App Storage Usage From Windows Settings](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/05/check-app-storage-usage-from-windows-settings.jpg)

- If you want to check the storage usage of apps on a specific drive, click the drop-down menu next to **Filter by** and choose the desired drive.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/DCARjc5g5VI?si=9OfovbKBrpoJeXTY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/_SbYznUy_zY?si=ThBkP934r3mizi48" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+ If you want to check the storage usage of apps on a specific drive, click the drop-down menu next to **Filter by** and choose the desired drive.

 ## 2\.
 Check How Much Space Your Apps or Programs Are Using via the Control Panel